ErpNetDocs/tech/modules/crm/marketing/index.md

 ## Learn more

-For details on specific entities, refer to the following documentation:
+For details on related entities, refer to the following documentation:

 * **[Bonus Programs](https://docs.erp.net/tech/modules/crm/marketing/bonus-programs/index.html)**